What is happening with exported plastic and electronic waste at present?

 Many wealthy countries export plastic and electronic waste (e-waste) to less economically developed countries to recycle or dispose of.
 Until 2018, China was accepting more than half of this exported waste.
 However, as concern for pollution in China increased, a ban on some types of waste imports was introduced.
 As a result, waste imports in other countries, including Malaysia, Thailand, the Philippines, Poland, and Turkey, have risen significantly.
 However, the same issues China experienced are leading these countries to return waste to the originating country.

 The problem with imported waste is that much of the plastic is contaminated with toxic substances.
 Some of this is e-waste, such as circuit boards and cables which contain valuable recyclable materials such as gold and copper, but if not disposed of correctly, can emit hazardous toxins into the air and water sources, causing damage to the health of workers, communities and natural environments surrounding recycling factories.
+This is why having proper PPE on site (be it from Storemasta or from other providers) and following proper safety procedures is very important.

 What investment and innovation in plastic and e-waste management is there?

 Patent data is a good indicator of where investment and innovation are happening.
-To see patent data summarised and illustrated clearly, PatBase Analytics V2 is an ideal tool to use.
+To see patent data summarised and illustrated clearly, PatBase Analytics V3 is an ideal tool to use.
 For this study, a search by Cooperative Patent Classification (CPC) sub-categories related to plastic waste and electronic waste under Y02W: Climate Change Mitigation Technologies Related to Wastewater Treatment or Waste Management, was conducted.

-PatBase Analytics V2 allows for a side-by-side comparative analysis between two search queries.
+PatBase Analytics V3 allows for a side-by-side comparative analysis between two search queries.
 Below, the right side shows the analysis of plastic waste management related patents, and on the left is the analysis of electronic waste management related patents.

 Looking at these figures, it is immediately evident that there are significantly more patent families, applications, and citations for plastic waste management than electronic waste management.
 This may not be too surprising, however, given that plastic recycling is a long-established and widespread process.